ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

    ![screenshot: fn-aws-iam-delete-accesskey-action ](./screenshots/fn-aws-iam-delete-accesskey-action.png)

-User is presented with a warning and an option to Execute or Cancel.
+The user is presented with a warning and an option to Execute or Cancel.

    ![screenshot: fn-aws-iam-delete-accesskey-action_2 ](./screenshots/fn-aws-iam-delete-accesskey-action_2.png)